hminooei/hminooei.github.io/index.md

-Hello and welcome to Hadi Minooei's blog.
-This is dedicated to Data Science/AI/ML articles!
+Hello and welcome to my blog.
+My name is Hadi Minooei and I'm a Data Science/AI/ML practitioner.
+I try to share some of my experiences in the industry with the community.